dune-community/dune-xt/CONTRIBUTING.md

 Fork the repository and open up a pull request, explaining your changes and why they should be included.

-## Mailinglist and issues
+## Issues

-Join the [mailinglist](https://listserv.uni-muenster.de/mailman/listinfo/dune-xt-dev) and take a look at the [issues](https://github.com/dune-community/dune-xt/issues) to help shape the future of this project.
+Take a look at the [issues](https://github.com/dune-community/dune-xt/issues) to help shape the future of this project.

 # Coding style